 Snake is one of D.H.
 Lawrence's best animal poems, written during a stay at Fontana Vecchia in Taormina, Sicily, in 1923.
 It explores the relationship between humans and one of the most feared reptiles on earth - a venomous snake.

 D.H.Lawrence is best known for his novel writing - classics such as Sons and Lovers, Women in Love and the controversial Lady Chatterley's Lover - but he started out as a poet.

-A prolific, restless writer he also wrote many fine short stories, a mixed bag of travel books, essays and plays.
+A prolific, versatile writer he also wrote many fine short stories, a mixed bag of travel books, essays and plays.
 In his prime he was arguably the foremost writer of fiction in the English speaking world.
 Quite a feat for the son of a coalminer from the coalfields of Nottinghamshire, close to Sherwood Forest in England.

 Lawrence's poetry ranges from the poor to the sublime.
 He wrote his poems, as always, as he felt, and although many are simply deep passionate rantings about society and industry, a select few rise above the rest and are recognised as great poems.